mondoohq/docs/docs/platform/start/navigate.md

 :::

-## Navigate regions, organizations, and spaces
+## Navigate regions, organizations, spaces, and workspaces

 ![Mondoo Console top navigation menu](/img/platform/start/nav-top.png)

-The assets in your infrastructure are [organized](/platform/start/organize/overview) into [regions](/platform/start/organize/regions), [organizations](/platform/start/organize/organizations), and [spaces](/platform/start/organize/spaces).
-You move between regions, organizations, and spaces, by selecting the top navigation menu (shown above) and the boxes that represent organizations or spaces.
+The assets in your infrastructure are [organized](/platform/start/organize/overview) into [regions](/platform/start/organize/regions), [organizations](/platform/start/organize/organizations) [spaces](/platform/start/organize/spaces), AND [workspaces](/platform/start/organize/workspaces).
+You move between regions, organizations, spaces, and workspaces using the drop-downs on the top navigation menu (shown above).

-For example, the image below shows all organizations in the US region.
+You can also navigate using the Organizations, Spaces, and Workspaces pages: For example, the image below shows all organizations in the US region.
 Select an organization to explore and manage it:

 ![Mondoo Console organizations](/img/platform/start/organizations.png)